Firm History

 Our current firm partners are Albert P. Reichert Jr., Jonathan A. Alderman and Matthew G. Schwartz.
 Former partner Robert A. B. Reichert rejoined the firm as of counsel in January 2021, following an extended leave of absence during which he served as mayor of the city of Macon and the first mayor of the Macon-Bibb County consolidated government.
 William J. Self, who served as the judge of the Probate Court of Bibb County for almost 24 years and who is now a senior judge of the Probate Courts of Georgia, joined the firm as of counsel in 2013.

-The firm has a rich history of association with judges, including the current former judge now practicing (of counsel) with the firm.
+In addition to Judge Self, the firm has a rich history of association with judges.
 Hon.
-R. Lanier Anderson III, a judge for the 11th U.S. Circuit Court of Appeals, was a partner in the firm from 1964 through 1979.
+R. Lanier Anderson III, senior judge of the 11th U.S. Circuit Court of Appeals, was a partner in the firm from 1964 through 1979.
 The late Hon.
-Mallory C. Atkinson was affiliated with the firm, as was his son.
-He was also the first general counsel to the State Bar of Georgia and served as a judge of the Superior Courts for the Macon Judicial Circuit.
+Mallory C. Atkinson was affiliated with the firm, (as was his son).
+He was the first general counsel to the State Bar of Georgia and served as a judge of the Superior Courts for the Macon Judicial Circuit.

 The late Hon.
 Walker P. Johnson Jr. practiced with the firm prior to becoming a judge of the Superior Courts for the Macon Judicial Circuit.
 Hon.
-S. Philip Brown, retired judge of the Superior Courts for the Macon Judicial Circuit, practiced with the firm as of counsel for several years until his appointment as a senior judge of the Superior Courts of Georgia in 2018.
+S. Philip Brown, retired judge of the Superior Courts for the Macon Judicial Circuit, also practiced with the firm as of counsel for several years.

 Continuing The Legacy Of Legal Excellence